 While not the cheapest dehydrator around this Nesco Gardenmaster dehydrator has been the all-around best for us, hands down.
 It has lasted 10 years now and has controls for customizing the needs of specific fruits or veggies.
 It’s the only one I’ll ever use going forward.

-If you don’t want to use the dried tomatoes as rehydrated tomatoes, you can grind them in a coffee grinder, add a little salt and use as a tomato “powder” for rubs and seasonings.
+Alternative use: Grind dried tomatoes in a coffee grinder, add salt, and use as this DIY tomato powder for rubs and seasonings.

 Best Tomatoes for Drying